-Of course, the Mountain Chicken obviously is not actually a chicken.
-This animal represents an exceptionally large type of a frog.
+- Most notably, of course, the Mountain Chicken obviously is not actually a chicken.
+In fact, this animal represents an exceptionally large type of a frog.
 Yes, the name is deceptive, we know.

-They remain considered a local delicacy in most of their endemic range.
-The flesh reportedly tastes like chicken, hence the common name, which definitely does not constitute an advantageous trait.
+- It also remains considered a local delicacy in most of its endemic range.
+The flesh reportedly tastes like chicken, hence the common name.
+But, this definitely does not constitute an advantageous trait.

-Popular as a local dietary supplement, their numbers have plummeted dramatically.
-Consequently, they now have protection in parts of their natural range.
+- Rather popular as a local dietary supplement, its numbers have plummeted dramatically.
+Consequently, it now has protection in parts of its natural range.

 Mountain Chicken Physical Description

-Presently, the Mountain Chicken ranks as one of the largest known frogs in the world.
+Firstly, the Mountain Chicken currently ranks as one of the largest known frogs in the world.

-This creature displays a moderate degree of sexual dimorphism, a trait common among many amphibians.
-The male grows slightly smaller in size than the female, who attains a length of as much as 8.7 in (22 cm).
+This creature also displays a moderate degree of sexual dimorphism.
+This is a trait common among many amphibians.
+Therefore, the male grows slightly smaller in size than the female, who attains a length of as much as 8.7 in (22 cm).

-Their coloring develops extremely variable since it seems Nature loves variety.
+Its coloring also develops extremely variable since it seems Nature loves variety.
 Consequently, individuals may be numerous colors.
 These include brown, barred, or spotted on the upper body.
 The sides and lower body typically show a shade of orange yellow.

 Additionally, the body develops robust and strongly muscled.
 Perhaps most noteworthy is the presence of a large spur on each of the male’s thumbs.
-These they use to grasp the female during mating.
+These it uses to grasp the female during mating.

-The remarkable Mountain Chicken was once native to many islands in the eastern Caribbean.
-Currently, however, they now appear only on Montserrat and Dominica.
-While attempts have been made to reintroduce them to other islands, these have so far proven unsuccessful.
+First of all, the remarkable Mountain Chicken was once native to many islands in the eastern Caribbean.
+Currently, however, it now appears only on Montserrat and Dominica.
+While attempts have been made to reintroduce it to other islands, these have so far proven unsuccessful.

-They will inhabit a variety of habitats, provided there is a stream nearby.
+Yet, individuals will inhabit a variety of habitats, provided there is a stream nearby.
 These include secondary forests, plantations, scrub, ravines, grasslands, and palm groves.
-In addition, they prefer altitudes of no more than 1,410 ft (430 m).
+In addition, it prefers altitudes of no more than 1,410 ft (430 m).

-These amphibians are primarily nocturnal creatures who hunt as ambush predators with a voracious and varied appetite.
-Their diet includes insects, crustaceans, and small invertebrates, including bats, snakes, and even other frogs
+This amphibians is primarily a nocturnal creature who hunts as an ambush predator.
+Furthermore, it has a voracious and varied appetite.
+Due to this, its diet is wide-ranging.
+It includes insects, crustaceans, and small invertebrates, including bats, snakes, and even other frogs

-Essentially, they will consume any prey that will fit in their mouths.
+Finally, essentially, it will consume any prey that will fit in its mouth.